browserengineering/book/book/scheduling-and-threading.md

    rendering cadence.
 This problem can be lessened by *prioritizing* rendering
    tasks: placing them in a separate queue that can take priority over other tasks.
 Implement this.

+* *Raster-and-draw thread*: the browser thread is currently not very responsive to input events, because raster and draw are so[slow] (#parallel-rendering).
+Fix this by adding a raster-and-draw thread controlled by the browser thread, so that the browser thread is no longer blocked on this work.
+Be careful to take into account that SDL is not thread-safe, so all of the steps that directly use SDL still need to happen on the browser thread.